Alcatel-Lucent unit settles fraud claim for $4.2 million

-WASHINGTON A subsidiary of Alcatel-Lucent SA has agreed to pay $4.2 million to settle allegations by the U.S. government that it submitted misleading information while working on a military contract, the U.S. Justice Department said on Friday.
+WASHINGTON A subsidiary of Alcatel-Lucent SA has agreed to pay $4.2 million (2.5 million pounds) to settle allegations by the U.S. government that it submitted misleading information while working on a military contract, the U.S. Justice Department said on Friday.

 The unit, Lucent Technologies World Services Inc, was awarded a $250 million U.S. Army contract in 2004 to design and build an emergency communications system in Iraq, the department said.